 Vleemo lacked central management of its 34 wind turbines, often resulting in costly unplanned downtime.
 When faced with the need for manual intervention, the lack of easily accessible and interpretable data prevented VLEEMO from finding the root cause quickly.
 To solve these issues, they needed real-time insights into the status of the turbines and third-party data sources.
-We delivered them an all-in-one solution.
+Hello, open source process historian.

 VLEEMO is a Belgian wind turbine operator, generating sustainable electricity for more than 65.000 households in Belgium.
 The company has a wealth of experience and know-how in the field of financing, development, construction and operation of wind turbine parks in the port area.
 The company operates 34 wind turbines on the Right Bank of the Port of Antwerp, with more turbines under construction.